uyuni-project/hub-xmlrpc-api/uyuni/README.md

-Implementation of functions specific to Uyuni.
+Adapter to communicate with the Uyuni API.